MicrosoftDocs/dynamics-365-fraud-protection/content/case-management-manual-review.md

 You can select the purchase ID of a case to view the details of the transaction.
 For example, you can see whether the transaction is under review by another agent.

-You can also make bulk decisions on cases that are pending review from the **Case management** page.
-For more information, see [Make bulk decisions](#make-bulk-decisions).
+From the **Case management** page, you can also make bulk decisions about cases that are pending review.
+For more information, see the [Make bulk decisions](#make-bulk-decisions) section.

 ## Review a case and linked transactions